 z.
 Tires must be lawn tractor tires.
 Front tires may be 13”-16” in diameter.
 Rear tires will be 16”-20” diameter.

+offset.
 Steering “wheel” consists of a 360 degree circular device.
-This wheel may not be pegged or have steering
+This wheel may not be pegged or have

-that have been involved in a on-track incident resulting in removal of body parts will only be allowed back on the
+Machines that have been involved in a on-track incident resulting in removal of body parts will only be allowed

 ee.
 Mowers must be free of sharp edges, projections and protrusions.

 ff.
-A rear bumper is highly recommended and should be no wider than the rear tire width, fabricated from ¾”outer
+A rear bumper is highly recommended and should be no wider than the rear tire width, fabricated from ¾”

-diameter tubing with radius bends.
+outer diameter tubing with radius bends.
 A recommended height of 6”no higher than 10”.
-The bumper should be
+The bumper should

-centered on the rear axle.
-The intent of the bumper is to prevent mowers from “climbing” the rear tires and making
+be centered on the rear axle.
+The intent of the bumper is to prevent mowers from “climbing” the rear tires and

-which the driver will place his body during racing competition.
-They should be securely mounted to the mower, on
+on which the driver will place his body during racing competition.
+They should be securely mounted to the

-weight balance for handling.
-The lowest portion of the seat pan should not be mounted lower than the top of the
+better weight balance for handling.
+The lowest portion of the seat pan should not be mounted lower than the top

-visible from all four sides of the mower.
-Mowers without numbers or mower with same number will be assigned
+be visible from all four sides of the mower.
+Mowers without numbers or mower with same number will be

 jj.
 All mowers must have a functioning mechanical clutch.
 No chain drive from engine to transmission is allowed.